v0rt3xh/Knn_CUDA/README.md

 ### Instructions for Running the Scripts
 <span style="color:red">
-Notice: Please stay in the directory <i>FinalProject759</i> and do not descend into its child directories.
+Notice: Please stay in the root directory and do not descend into its child directories.
 </span>

 #### Running the Debugging Scripts